keeneyetact/retroBoard/README.md

 - Changing naming convention for the database.
 All fields and tables are now `snake_case`.
 - Simplified the configuration of TypeORM, removed the generation of `ormconfig.json`.
 - Added Integration tests using Cypress to catch Docker-specific errors and have some basic smoke tests.
+- Upgrade to `react-scripts` (Create React App) 5.0.0
+- Upgrade jQuery (for the marketing / home page), to 3.6.0 for security reasons
+- ⏫ Upgrading dependencies

 ### Version 4.11.5 (hotfix)